relativitydev/relativity-trace-documentation/docs/user_documentation.md

 documents expanded from containers/archives.
 Please, refer to **Appending B** for field descriptions.

->  **WARNING:** Containers with many children documents (and nested containers)
+> **NOTE:** By default re-extraction of child documents from containers (emails, zips, archives) will generate duplicate child documents if they are already in Relativity workspace.
+You can use [Deduplication](#deduplication-data-transformation) data transformation to only bring in new documents into the system.

-> could produce significant number of expanded items in Relativity.
+>  **WARNING:** Containers with many children documents (and nested containers) could produce significant number of expanded items in Relativity.

 Monitored Individuals
 ---------------------